 Even though all the principal plotters were either based in the North (Jaji, near Kaduna, or Zaria), the April 22, 1990, plotters made no concrete plans and measures to neutralise units outside the federal capital of Lagos.
 Although, according to Nyiam, there was a leak and the coup process was escalated to avoid arrest.

-They had thought that once Babangida and Abacha were eliminated and the Lagos units were neutralized, the regime would collapse.
+They had thought that once Babangida and Abacha were eliminated and the Lagos units were neutralised, the regime would collapse.

-Another major reason is that Captain Empere, who was a Military Police Officer, reportedly took one of the armoured vehicle his fellow rebels had secured from the radio station back to the Ikeja cantonment and used it to practically take over the cantonment.
+Another major reason is that Captain Empere, who was a Military Police Officer, reportedly took one of the armoured vehicles his fellow rebels had secured from the radio station back to the Ikeja cantonment and used it to practically take over the cantonment.
 Empere allegedly shot at anything that moved until he ran out of fuel.

 However, his main mission which was to secure control of and neutralise the main battle tanks failed and is purported to be the primary reason the coup eventually failed because Abacha would use those same battle tanks to fight them.

-Major Gideon Orkar was arrested along with about 300 other military personnel and more than thirty civilians.
+Major Gideon Orkar was arrested along with about 300 other military personnel and more than 30 civilians.
 There were mass arrests and some journalists considered critical to the Babangida regime were also detained.
 Even newspapers were closed.

 Subsequently, a Military Tribunal chaired by Major-General Ike Nwachukwu was instituted and Major Gideon Orkar with 41 others were convicted for treason and were all executed by firing squad on July 27, 1990.
 Some nine others were jailed while 31 soldiers were summarily acquitted.